Environmental Law Externship

 Paul Boudreaux, Professor of Law

 Students work on environmental and land-use issues under the direct supervision of federal, county, or non-governmental organization (NGO) attorneys.
-Students conduct research and write memoranda on matters relating to fisheries and ocean law, water and air pollution, endangered species and marine mammals, and wetland protection.
+Students conduct research, write memoranda, advocate before decision-makers, and attend hearing and public meetings on matters relating to fisheries and ocean law, water and air pollution, endangered species and marine mammals, and wetland protection.

 • Hillsborough County Environmental Protection Commission (Tampa)